LeanSight/xlcalculator/README.rst

 numeric datatype (C or C++, Cython??) to replicate its behaviour.
 Python built-in numeric types don't replicate behaviours appropriately.

-Unit testing Excel formulas directly from the workbook.
+Unit testing Excel formulas directly from the workbook
 -------------------------------------------------------

 If you are interested in unit testing formulas in your workbook, you can use